Mrugenpatel/iOS10-Swift-3-Course/README.md

-# iOS10 & Swift 3: From Beginner to paid professional course
+# iOS10 & Swift 3: From Beginner to paid professional course - COMPLETED

 ##Description:
 All practice tasks and experiments as part of an iOS 10 & SWift 3 course from Udemy - https://www.udemy.com/devslopes-ios10/learn/v4/overview: